coupergateway/couper/docs/website/content/2.configuration/4.block/proxy.md

     "type": "tuple (int)",
     "default": "[]",
     "description": "If defined, the response status code will be verified against this list of codes.
 If the status code not included in this list an `unexpected_status` error will be thrown which can be handled with an [`error_handler`](error_handler)."
   },
   {
+    "name": "name",
+    "type": "string",
+    "default": "default",
+    "description": "Defines the proxy request name.
+Allowed only in the [Definitions Block](definitions)."
+  },
+  {
     "name": "remove_form_params",